skills/your-first-extension-for-github-copilot/.github/steps/4-step.md

 1. Great work!
 Now we have a job description and some context for our extension to use.
 Let's test it out!
 1. If the extension service is not already running, use the debugger to start it.
 1. Like previously, navigate to [github.com](https://github.com) and start a generic chat with Copilot.
 1. Try interacting with Copilot using some of the below prompts.
+Make sure you are in **Ask** mode.

    > <img width="13px" src="https://github.com/user-attachments/assets/98fd5d2e-ea29-4a4a-9212-c7050e177a69" /> **Prompt**
    >